tehsis/normalize/README.md

 # How it works?

-Normalize is based on [Django's urlify](https://github.com/django/django/blob/master/django/contrib/admin/static/admin/js/urlify.js#L122) but supporting a larger character's map parsed from [http://unicode.org/charts/charindex.html]
+Normalize is based on [Django's urlify](https://github.com/django/django/blob/master/django/contrib/admin/static/admin/js/urlify.js#L122) scrapping character's map from [http://unicode.org/charts/charindex.html]

 # Why?

 JS _compares strings according to the utf-8 code of each character_.
 This means, for example, that *õ comes after z* (i.e. 'õ' > 'z' === true) and this causes disasters when sorting strings.
-With normalize, you can correctly fix this issue.
+With normalize, you can correctly fix this.
-Althought you have available `String.prototype.localCompare` which solve this issue, but is not yet supported on some browsers (i.e. IE10 and below).
+Althought you have available `String.prototype.localCompare` which solve it, it is not yet supported on some browsers (i.e. IE10 and below).